pkoning2/dtcyber-cyber1/README-build.txt

 system, install that (the development files).
 If not, build wxWidgets from sources; see the wxWidgets documentation for details.

+    Note: you should build the wxWidgets shared libraries.
+For reasons that are not clear, currently wxWidgets static libraries do not work in 32 bit builds.
+(Things build fine, but the pterm executable crashes deep in the bowels of X11.)
+Shared libraries work fine in both 32 and 64 bit builds.

 Now build pterm with "make pterm".
 The result should be a pterm executable, which you can run from the build directory or move to any other convenient directory.